prerender/prerender/README.md

 	$ cd prerender
 	$ npm install
 	$ node server.js
-	// also supports heroku style invocation using foreman
-	$ foreman start

 Prerender will now be running on http://localhost:3000.
 If you wanted to start a web app that ran on say, http://localhost:8000, you can now visit the URL http://localhost:3000/http://localhost:8000 to see how your app would render in Prerender.